How to Steep Tea: The Ultimate Guide for Every Flavor

 Perfect the Steeping Time

 Just as water temperatures vary greatly with different tea types, so do steeping times.
 The longer teas steep, the more likely they are to develop bitter flavors.
 As a rule of thumb, we recommend steeping for 1 to 5 minutes, making sure to taste every 30 seconds to achieve the best flavor for your tastes.
+Different types of tea require a specific amount of time for steeping.

-You can also follow these general guidelines to steep tea:
+Follow these general guidelines to steep tea:

 - Black tea: 3 to 5 minutes for both loose leaf and tea bags